Cultivate your ability to be more fully present under the pressures of life

 – This is not a therapy course, but it is very useful for therapists as a way to better understand yourself and your clients.

-Note: We intend to make these Embodied Meditations available for free as a self-learning course at some point in the future.
+Note: We intend to offer a free self-study version of this course in the future.
 So, if money is a consideration, you can wait for the free version.
+If you can pay for it, the advantage is not just to have it sooner.
+The live support helps you go deeper.